Recursive Methods Using Javascript

 Corner cases

-property and encodes accordingly.
+This function does a simple case analysis on a non-null data's constructor property and encodes accordingly.
 It manages to cover a lot of corner cases that you're unlikely to consider, such as

-function actually works properly, I'm not going to test the output of it directly.
-Instead, I'm going to write a little test
+So to verify that our stringifyJSON function actually works properly, I'm not going to test the output of it directly.
+Instead, I'm going to write a little test method that ensures the JSON.parse of our encoded JSON actually returns our original input value

 // we really only care that JSON.parse can work with our result// the output value should match the input value// if it doesn't, we did something wrong in our stringifierconst test = data => {